DotFreelance/DotFreelance.github.io/_posts/2017-04-30-demo-project.markdown

 _Note: this app was built with Symfony and PHP during my time at Electronic Arts in Burnaby, B.C.
 Details about the project are the property of Electronic Arts, Inc._

-As a member of the back-end development team, our front-end teams wanted to have a better source of truth for what we had available.
-A demo app allowed the teams to view the code at work in a clean, up to date environment.
+As a member of the back-end development team, we realized our front-end teams wanted to have a better source of truth for what libraries we had available.
+A demo app allowed the teams to view the code implemented in a clean, up to date environment.

 The stack used here was based on **Symfony**, a **PHP** framework that allows you to quickly build a fully featured web application from the ground up.
 The persistence chosen was **SQL** and the interface to view those changes was built with **Twig** templates.